-Books, Accounts & Records
+Books, Records and Accounts

-Fiscal Year End
+Financial Year End

 Trust accounts are an important privilege and responsibility.
 They are essential to the conduct of all types of business, including the sale of property, the handling of estates and the settlement of court cases.

+You should ensure you fully understand the requirements in Division 16 so you are in compliance with the rules.
 If you have questions about setting up your trust account and/or the rule requirements for maintaining a trust account, please contact the Law Society office.

-If you have a trust account, you will also have to file a Form 31 Fiscal Year End Report within six months of your year end.
-Please note that Form 31 has two parts.
-The first part must be completed by the sole practitioner/firm and signed by all members who are not exempt from filing the Form, pursuant to section 63(3).
-The second part must be completed by the accountant.
+Form 19 has two parts.
+The first part must be completed by the member/firm and signed by the member or members with signing authority on behalf of the firm/partnership.
+The second part must be completed and signed by a chartered professional accountant.
 Both parts must be submitted together.

 Unclaimed Trust funds